rioastamal/lightsail-containers-autoscaler/README.md

 [Amazon Lightsail Containers](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-container-services) is one of the easiest way to run container based app on AWS.
 It automatically sets up a load balanced TLS endpoint, custom DNS, free private image registry and more.
 But I think  it lacks one important feature which is auto scaling.
 That's why I build this tool.

 lightsail-containers-autoscaler support both dynamic scaling and scheduled scaling.
-The aim of this tools is to be as simple as possible hence it is only consist of single Javascript file `src/index.js`.
+The aim of this tool is to be as simple as possible hence it is only consist of single Javascript file `src/index.js`.
 You just need to schedule this tool run in regular interval and it will fetch metrics from the Lightsail Container and do the auto-scaling.

 I recommend running this tool using Amazon EventBridge and AWS Lambda so you do not have to maintain any servers.